SMC-AAU-CPH/smc-cph.github.io/_posts/2022-04-02-aleksati-5g-nmp.md

 ### Commercial 5G Experiment

-The first experiment was carried out at the Musicology Department at the University of Oslo, on March 30th 2022, on a first-generation commercial 5G network.
+The first experiment was carried out at the Musicology Department at the Aalborg University, on March 30th 2022, on a first-generation commercial 5G network.
 Most commercial 5G networks today rely on a so-called Non-Stand-Alone (NSA) core network, the same as 4G.
 However, Telenor pre-configured our routers to access specific Access-Point-Names (APNs).
 This configuration enabled Peet To Peer (P2P) connectivity between our machines with faster packet routing.

 ### Private 5G Experiment